haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - When the user restores a session, the saved tabs are reopened.

 - **Tab Synchronization**
-  - The bookmark folder is updated by a timer of manual trigger.
+  - The backend bookmark folder is updated by a timer of manual trigger.

 ## Bookmark as URL Store